Brief

 • For GUI applications:

 Don't set any GPU preference.
 These apps are supposed to use few system resources anyway.
-This will guarantee that resizing, going fullscreen, etc.. will match the display context to the currently used one by other applications.
+This should guarantee that resizing, going fullscreen, etc.. will match the display context to the currently used one by other applications.

 • For games: